muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 Also per normal expectations, literals in the format `X.X` only specify the base at most once in total, *not* separately for the part after the `.`.

-This grammar is subject to the additional rule that the integer denoted by `<denominator>` must be nonzero.
+A `<denominator>` is subject to the additional rule that the integer it denotes must be nonzero.

-This grammar is subject to the additional rule that the integer denoted by `<radix>` must be at least 2.
+A `<radix>` is subject to the additional rule that the integer it denotes must be at least 2.

 Examples: